 - A. Applicability.
 Section 4.05.16 applies to indoor recreation uses and outdoor or major recreation uses, unless otherwise noted below.
 Sections 4.05.16.B., 4.05.16.C., and 4.05.16.F. of this section are not modifiable under Section 4.01.A. - 1.
 Country Club uses are subject to Section 4.05.07. - 2.
 Fairground uses are subject to Section 4.05.09. - 3.
 Golf Course uses are subject to Section 4.05.11. - B. Prohibited.
 Amusement or theme parks and sports stadiums, complexes, or arenas are not permitted in the Rural Zoning Districts, Transition Zoning Districts, and SN, SCN, and R Zoning Districts. - C. Development Criteria in TRC and UE Zoning Districts.
-Indoor recreation uses in the TRC and UE Zoning Districts are subject to the following criteria.
+Indoor recreation uses in the TRC and UE districtsZoning Districts are subject to the following criteria.
 Special Exception review and approval is required if these criteria are not met. - 1.
-The use must not exceed 150,000 square feet. - 2.
+The use must not exceed 10150,000 square feet. - 2.
 The building for an indoor recreation use must be a minimum of 3 stories in height and contain 2 or more distinct principal uses that do not share the same physical space. - D. Development Criteria in IP and GI Zoning Districts.
-Indoor recreation uses in the IP and GI Zoning Districts are subject to the following criteria.
+Indoor recreation uses in the IP and GI districts Zoning Districts are subject to the following criteria.
 Special Exception review and approval is required if these criteria are not met. - 1.
+Access.
+No inter-parcel access to an adjoining industrial use. - 2.1.
 Site Design.
-Building entrances and exits must be separated from vehicular circulation for industrial uses. - 2.
+Building entrances and exits must be separated from vehicular circulation for industrial uses. - 3.2.
 Parking Lot Design.
-Parking lots must be designed in accordance with Section 7.06.10.F.1. - 3.
+Parking lots must be designed in accordance with Section 7.06.10.F.1.

+- 4.3.
 Pickup and Drop-off.
-Indoor and outdoor or major recreation uses in the IP and GI Zoning Districts must include a designated pickup and delivery zone providing at a minimum 1 parking space per 20 patrons/children located in close proximity to the facility that provides safe and clearly designated access to enter or exit the facility.

-- E. Bicycle Parking.
+Indoor and outdoor or major recreation uses in the IP and GI Zoning Districts must include a designated pickup and delivery zone providing at a minimum 1 parking space per 20 patrons/children located in close proximity to the facility that provides safe and clearly designated access to enter or exit the facility. - 5.
+Recreation establishments are not permitted to be located within the Quarry Notification (QN) Overlay District. - E. Bicycle Parking.
 Parking and storage for bicycles must be provided consistent with Section 7.06.03. - F. Playing Field Lighting.
 Lighting for playing fields and courts is permitted by Special Exception in the Rural Zoning Districts, Transition Zoning Districts, and SN, SCN, and R Zoning Districts. - G. Historic Resources.
 Section 4.01.C. applies to historic resources existing prior to January 7, 2003.